-A. The best thing for cleaning brick is muriatic acid. it is very nasty stuff and can burn badly, but it will clean brick to a shine. it will eat the surface layer of brick clean off, as well as the mortar.... be careful, and use all proper safety equipment!Benjamin Billick
+A. The best thing for cleaning brick is Muriatic Acid [linked by editor to product info at Amazon]. it is very nasty stuff and can burn badly, but it will clean brick to a shine. it will eat the surface layer of brick clean off, as well as the mortar.... be careful, and use all proper safety equipment!Benjamin Billick

 - Montreal, Quebec

 Q. My husband and I are trying to strip 2 layers of paint from our fireplace. we want to convert it to a wood burning fire place.

 I have read about Soy Gel [linked by editor to product info at Amazon] and Peel Away [linked by editor to product info at Amazon], but my question is, do these solvents leave residue that can potentially be released from the brick when the fireplace is in use?

 July 22, 2008